davidchesnut/sp-dev-docs/docs/general-development/accessing-a-schema.md

 ---
 title: Accessing a Schema
-ms.prod: SHAREPOINT
+ms.prod: OFFICE365
 ms.assetid: 02613912-36f6-4edc-a915-165d12e60bc8
 ---

 # Accessing a Schema

 This topic shows one example of how you can access and look at a schema for the REST service in Excel Services.
 This topic assumes that you have read  [Sample URI For Excel Services REST API](sample-uri-for-excel-services-rest-api.md).d